Riverfront Park (Spokane, Washington): Site history

 By the late 19th century, much of the area along the Spokane Falls had become industrialized with sawmills, flour mills, and hydroelectricity generators.
 Several residences also began to occupy Havermale Island in the heart of what is now Riverfront Park, but, they were forced to relocate when the Great Northern Railway began to build tracks into downtown Spokane in 1892.
+This neighborhood included a laundromat, city hall, the city fire department and city jail; the 1900 census recorded 317 residents living in the area, 73 of which were prisoners in the city jail and a relatively large proportion of the area were former Chinese railroad laborers that lived in Spokane's Chinatown, the northern edge of which was located on Front Avenue (Spokane Falls Boulevard today) between Howard and Washington Street along the south bank of the Spokane River.
 In 1902, with the completion of the Great Northern Railway Depot on Havermale Island, trains began running to the city's center and began an era in which railroads would dominate the landscape in downtown Spokane.

 The site of Riverfront Park, as seen in 1972, was a former railyard.

 As Spokane continued to grow in the early 20th century, railroading became a major part of Spokane's development and heritage, which led the city to become one of the most important rail centers in the western United States.
 Spokane eventually became the site of four transcontinental railroads, including the Great Northern, Northern Pacific, Union Pacific, Chicago, Milwaukee, St. Paul and Pacific Railroad, as well as regional ones like the Oregon Railway.
 The presence of railroads within the downtown core was noted by the Olmsted Brothers in 1908 when they began to develop a master plan for parks in the City of Spokane.
 As the brothers were planning in the Spokane River Gorge, they skipped the area that Riverfront Park now sits on, sarcastically noting that it had already been partially "improved" and hoped that the City of Spokane would one day acquire the area surrounding the Spokane Falls for a public park.

 By 1914, the Union Pacific had built their own station on the park's site, along with elevated tracks leading up to it.
 The heart of downtown Spokane became a hub for passenger and freight rail transport and remained that way for several decades.
 By the mid-20th century, the problems of having a large amount of railroads in the middle of the city were beginning to be realized.
 The elevated railway, warehouses, and other lines leading into the park severely restricted both physical and visual access to the Spokane River and its falls, leading some locals to compare it to the Great Wall of China.
 Additionally, the high volume of train traffic created a very noisy downtown, and numerous at-grade railroad crossings were causing traffic congestion issues.